RX-CELL/4th_Face_Anti-spoofing_Challenge_XiangR/README.md

 <br />

 # Prerequisites

-## 1.1 How to download CASIA-SURF dataset?
+## 1.1 How to download Surveillance High-Fidelity Mask (SuHiFiMask) dataset?

 1. [Surveillance Face Anti-spoofing](https://arxiv.org/abs/2301.00975)
 2. Download, read the [Contest Rules](https://codalab.lisn.upsaclay.fr/competitions/10080), and sign the agreement
-3. Send the your signed agreements  to: Jun Wan, jun.wan@ia.ac.cn
+3. Send the your signed agreements  to Jun Wan, jun.wan@ia.ac.cn
 4. Download and extract the data and organize it into the following 1.2.2 structure
 ## 1.2 Index tree of data in the project
 ```